 The Brown Recluse is one local spider than can cause you serious health problems if you’re bitten.
 They typically live outdoors under rocks, logs, woodpiles and debris.
 Since they don’t use a web to catch their prey, they hunt at night.
 Brown recluse markings resemble a violin and they tend to be quite shy and non-aggressive.
 If they do bite, it is usually because they were pressed against.
 If you do find yourself with a bite, ice it, elevate the area and seek medical attention.

 Other spiders you may find include Orb Weavers.

 While many spiders are beneficial, sometimes you can find yourself with an outbreak in your home.
 If so, it may be time to call in a professional.
 Do you have an influx of spiders inside your home?
-Both our Green and conventional plans help keep household pests at bay year-round.
+We help keep household pests at bay year-round.